 - Provides a secure unit with 18 private rooms within Duke Regional Hospital’s expanded Emergency Department to specifically to meet the needs of behavioral health patients.

-- Offers new outdoor courtyards, an exercise room, a lactation room, group therapy space and community support group space in a welcoming environment.
+- Offers outdoor courtyards, an exercise room, a lactation room, group therapy space and community support group space in a welcoming environment.